Felix (rapper): Fashion and endorsements

+In addition to his work with Stray Kids, Felix has worked as a host for various programs and serves as a brand ambassador for Louis Vuitton and a goodwill ambassador for UNICEF Korea, among others.

 Known for his freckles and his platinum blond mullet, Felix has been described by Teen Vogue as a "fashion star in the making", and has been noted as having an ethereal, elfin appearance.
 He has expressed an interest in androgynous and gender neutral fashion, and in 2024, British Vogue named him one of several male celebrities at the forefront of the "babygirl" aesthetic.

 He has cultivated an experimental image, embracing colour and accessories including bags, jewellery, glasses, and platform sneakers, and enjoys using make up, hairstyles, and other visual styling to enhance his outfits.
 In an interview he mentioned that growing up seeing creative and fashionable people express themselves via clothing inspired his own sense of style.

 In February 2021, Felix featured alongside bandmate Hyunjin in Arena Homme+ Korea.

-On August 31, 2022, together with Hyunjin, Felix attended the Tod's Seoul event at Loop Station Iksun.
-On September 5, 2022, Felix and Hyunjin attended the YSL Beauty X Dua Lipa event in Paris.
+On 31 August 2022, together with Hyunjin, Felix attended the Tod's Seoul event at Loop Station Iksun.
+On 5 September 2022, Felix and Hyunjin attended the YSL Beauty X Dua Lipa event in Paris.

 In June 2023, Felix attended the Bulgari Serpenti exhibition, "75 Years of Infinite Tales", in Seoul.

 In May 2024, Felix made his Met Gala debut with Stray Kids, for which he gained viral attention.
 His make up and hairstyling were noted for their "fairycore vibes", with some commentators drawing comparisons between Felix and famous fantasy characters such as Legolas from The Lord of the Rings.

 Felix first attended Paris Fashion Week on 5 March 2024, and six months later, made his New York Fashion Week debut in September 2024, attending as a guest alongside bandmate Lee Know.

+In November 2025, Felix and bandmate Bang Chan, an Australian native, participated in Tourism Australia's campaign "Come and Say G'day Chapter 2" in South Korea.
+In 2026, he was appointed as the honorary ambassador for the 140th anniversary of France–South Korea diplomatic relations, alongside actress Jun Ji-hyun, the new face of the "2026 Hanbok Wave" campaign by the Ministry of Culture, Sports and Tourism and Korea Craft & Arts Design Foundation to promote hanbok worldwide, and the global model for fried chicken brand BBQ.